tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

-the provider might not be the origin for any domains, but as a practical matter, it is probably the origin for a large set of innocuous domains, but is also providing protection for some private private.
+the provider might not be the origin for any domains, but as a practical matter, it is probably the origin for a large set of innocuous domains, but is also providing protection for some private domains.
 Note that the backend server can be an unmodified TLS 1.3 server.